dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The `--randomize` feature can be used to shuffle the starting list of sequences randomly, rather than sorting by length.
 If used in conjunction with the `-f length` method, the first sequence from the shuffled list is selected (a true random choice).
 If used in conjunction with the `-f translate` method, translation tests occur down the shuffled list until a suitable sequence is selected (not necessarily a random choice).

 For all selection options, sequences must meet a minimum base pair threshold set by the user.
-If no sequences meet the minimum length requirement for a taxon, then the taxon will be excluded during the filtering process.
+If no sequences meet the minimum length requirement for a taxon, then the taxon will be eliminated during the filtering process.
+To avoid eliminating short sequences, a small integer can be used.

 Similar to previous steps, a list of taxa must be provided.
 The taxon names list can contain a mix of species (binomial) and subspecies (trinomial) names.
 Detailed instructions for the format of this file is provided in the `Taxa_Assessment.py` section.
 The optional `--no_subspecies` flag can be used, and its effect in this step is identical to that described in the `Taxa_Assessment.py` section.

 The `Filter_Seqs_and_Species.py` module will create fasta files containing a single representative sequence per taxon for each locus, along with other important output files described below.
 The filtered fasta files can be used with the `Make_Acc_Table.py` module to generate a table of NCBI accession numbers for all taxa and loci.

-Although `Filter_Seqs_and_Species.py` was initially designed to filter and select one sequence per species, retaining intraspecific sequence sets may actually be desirable for other projects (e.g., phylogeography). `Filter_Seqs_and_Species.py` includes this option (`--allseqs`).
+Although `Filter_Seqs_and_Species.py` was initially designed to filter and select one sequence per species, retaining intraspecific sequence sets may actually be desirable for other projects (e.g., phylogeography). `Filter_Seqs_and_Species.py` includes the option to create these data sets using the `--allseqs` flag.
 When the `--allseqs` flag is used, rather than selecting the highest quality sequence available for a taxon, all sequences passing the filtration methods are retained.
 Additional details for this feature are provided below.

 #### Basic Usage: